 As tourism in Gib increases, the land is reclaimed from the water and expensive hotels and vacation condos are built.
 But, they can only make so much room for housing and other infrastructure in such a small place.
 This, coupled with hold-ups at the border, is why the roads can get packed in Gibraltar – especially during tourist season.
 Just another reason to not bother with a car when visiting this awesome place.

-As we made our way up the big limestone rock, we were thankful we had a local pro driving and weren’t taking our own car.
+As we made our way up the big limestone rock on our day trip to Gibraltar, we were thankful we had a local pro driving and weren’t taking our own car.
 The roads are narrow and the drop-offs steep.
 We’d highly suggest taking a tour, hiring a taxi, going up via the cable car or walking – if you are up for the challenge!

 Had the dark clouds not shrouded our view, we would have been able to see Africa from our first stop – Europa Point.
 It is only about 15 miles across the Strait of Gibraltar to this exotic land, and the view over to Morocco is one of the top highlights in Gibraltar.

-There is also a well-used automated lighthouse at the point – which dates back to 1841, and the Ibrahim al Ibrahim Mosque.
+There is also a well-used automated lighthouse at Europa Point – which dates back to 1841, and the Ibrahim al Ibrahim Mosque.
 Both beautiful buildings are made even more so with their stunning backdrops – the rock to one side, and the ocean, Spain, and Africa on the others.

 While bummed we didn’t get those views everyone raves about, it was still fun to take in the closer scenery – including parts of Spain and the giant Rock of Gibraltar towering above us.
 However, to get an idea of what a clear day can look like, here is a photo courtesy of the Gibraltar Tourist Board.

-The nearby beach is also popular with tourists, as well as locals.
+The nearby beach of Catalan Bay is popular with tourists, as well as locals.
 On Gibraltar National Day, Gibraltarians have a tradition of spending the day together on the small beach.
 Making for a packed, but fun day of celebrating their choice to live under British sovereignty instead of Spanish.

 On our way up the rock, Jonathan asked if we wanted to go visit the cave or the monkeys first.
 I could be patient no longer, it was all I could do not to scream “TAKE ME TO THE MONKEYS!”
 I’ve always wanted to watch these silly, smart creatures interact in the wild and couldn’t contain my excitement.

-While Gibraltar isn’t the deep jungle atmosphere I had always imagined having this experience in, watching the Barbary Macaques (which are usually found in North Africa) play, eat, and watch the tourists was the highlight of our day.
+While Gibraltar isn’t the deep jungle atmosphere I had always imagined having this experience in, watching the Barbary Macaques (which are usually found in North Africa) play, eat, and watch the tourists was the highlight of our day trip to Gibraltar.

 Luckily, we were able to wander away from the tours and crowds to enjoy these silly primates all by ourselves – the only wild monkey population in all of Europe.
 We watched a baby drink from, then dance around a puddle.
 Older, more somber looking macaques stared off into the forest or gave us looks that said they didn’t care at all about our presence.